Grammarly Home

 • Better explanations for results: Providing clearer reasoning behind AI-generated content flags can help writers and readers alike know how to move forward with editing work or verifying originality.

-• Integration with other originality tools: The best to improve AI detection is to combine automated content flagging with AI citations and authorship tracking.
+• Integration with other originality tools: The best tool to improve AI detection is to combine automated content flagging with AI citations and authorship tracking.

-So, are AI detectors accurate?
 While AI detectors can provide helpful insights, they are not accurate 100% of the time and should not be the sole measure of originality.
 AI detection tools work best when used as part of a broader strategy for verifying content and when paired with clear guidelines for responsible AI use.
 Grammarly offers a holistic approach to content originality that includes plagiarism detection, AI citations, and authorship tracking, which allows writers to provide transparency and uphold integrity in writing.
 As AI technology continues to evolve, so too will AI detection.
 Ultimately, responsible AI use, institutional guidance, and informed decision-making remain essential.

 AI detection FAQs

-Can an AI detector be wrong?
+Is it possible for an AI detector to be wrong?

 Yes, AI detectors can be wrong.
 AI detectors rely on statistical patterns rather than deep comprehension, meaning they may misclassify text that is overly formal, repetitive, or lacks personal nuance.
 Writers who speak English as an additional language are particularly vulnerable to misclassification because their writing may differ from the datasets used to train AI detectors.
 Because of this inherent bias, context, manual review, and additional verification tools are essential when assessing content originality.